timolchondra/databaseGUI/README.md

 # Guam Traveler's Database GUI
-first GUI I've ever designed so it's pretty bad.
-But I try.
+GUI for user to look at data in the database.
+Very basic GUI.

 ## Getting Started
-You would need my SQL script for creating my database and inserting a bunch of data.
+Run the SQL script in MySQL to create the database and insert the data

 ## Prerequisites
 ```